 ‘Cypriot coffee, Greek coffee, Turkish coffee.
 It’s all the same shit.’

 Greek coffee is my favorite way to make coffee.
 I think it’s not only the best tasting coffee of the bunch, but it’s also the most fun way to DIY brewing coffee.
 Greek coffee is a little obscure which just adds to the appeal.
-Alternatively, it’s the most time consuming method on this list.
-It is very easy clean-up though.
+Alternatively, it’s the most time-consuming method on this list.
+It is a very easy clean-up though.
 It also happens to be very cheap.
 Once you buy the briki (also known as ibrik or cezve), which is the pot that you brew the coffee in, there’s no costs other than the coffee grounds.

 Speaking of grounds, for Greek coffee, you want the grounds super fine.
 You can buy powder grounds, or grind them yourself.
 Essentially, it’s the same thing as cowboy coffee.
 You add water with the grounds to the pot, bring the water/coffee mixture to a boil by putting it directly on a heating source (fire or stove eye) without letting it boil over, pour the brew into a cup, let the grounds settle to the bottom, and then sip on the coffee without drinking the grounds.
 This is why you want the grounds super fine, so they easily settle to the bottom.
 The ‘pot’ is also specifically shaped to catch some of the grounds without getting them in the cup, but also with a large bottom to soak up the heat.